open-telemetry/community/README.md

 from 3 largely distinct timezones.
 The best way to report it and suggest an alternative is to file an issue on this repository or discuss it in SIG-specific GitHub discussions.

+**Note: all meetings use the same passcode: _77777_**.
+This is embedded into all calendar Zoom links.

 Name|Meeting Time|Meeting Notes|Meeting Link|Discussions|
 ----|------------|-------------|------------|------|